 Anaïs Castro is a curator and writer based in Toronto and New York.
 She currently works as Managing Director & Curator at Arsenal Contemporary Art.
 Over the past years, she has curated exhibitions and projects in Canada, the United States, the United Kingdom, Germany, Switzerland, and China.
 She is one of the founding members of the curatorial collective The Department of Love, which presented its first project in Shanghai in December 2018 and commissioned four performances by Debora Délmar, Jade Montserrat, Alvin Tran and Steven Warwick as part of the Open Programme of Art Night London 2019.
 She was part of the inaugural Shanghai Curators Lab in 2018, was a Curator in Residence at the International Studios & Curatorial Program, Brooklyn, New York, in 2021; Artpace, San Antonio, in 2019; Art in General, Brooklyn, in 2019; Titanik Turku, in 2017; and a Visiting Critic at BCA, Burlington, Vermont, in 2016.
 She is an editorial member of Daily Lazy and publishes regularly with various art magazines.

-This program is supported, in part, by Sobey Art Awards, National Gallery of Canada; Hartfield Foundation; New York City Department of Cultural Affairs, in partnership with the City Council; New York City Council District 34; New York State Council on the Arts and the New York State Legislature; Nordic Talks; NYC COVID-19 Response and Impact Fund in The New York Community Trust; Stavros Niarchos Foundation (SNF); The Milton and Sally Avery Arts Foundation; Teiger Foundation; Willem de Kooning Foundation; and William Talbott Hillman Foundation.
+This program is supported, in part, by Sobey Art Awards, National Gallery of Canada; Consulate General of Canada in New York; Hartfield Foundation; New York City Department of Cultural Affairs, in partnership with the City Council; New York City Council District 34; New York State Council on the Arts and the New York State Legislature; NYC COVID-19 Response and Impact Fund in The New York Community Trust; Stavros Niarchos Foundation (SNF); The Milton and Sally Avery Arts Foundation; Teiger Foundation; Willem de Kooning Foundation; and William Talbott Hillman Foundation.